gbaman/Light-painter/README.md

 ![](images/photoshop-settings.png)
 Grab the Python script from [here](LightPaintBuild.py).
 You may need to right click, save link as.
 Then open it in your python program of choice (like IDLE 2).
+For a technical explination of some of the decisions in this project, check the [technical information page](technical.md).

 ###Configuration options
 There are a number of configuration options you will need to edit depending on your setup in the python program.